Erudika/paraio.org/src/monolite/partials/016-elasticsearch.md

 category: Search
 ---

-**Now part of the [para-search-elasticsearch](https://github.com/erudika/para-search-elasticsearch) plugin (v1.25).**
+**Now part of the [para-search-elasticsearch](https://github.com/erudika/para-search-elasticsearch) plugin.**

 Elasticsearch is the right choice as the search engine for Para in production.
-It supports Elasticsearch v6+ and uses either the TCP `TransportClient` or the high level REST client (default).
+It supports Elasticsearch v7+ and uses the high level REST client (default).

-> Use of the transport client is no longer recommended as it will be deprecated in Elasticsearch 7.x.
+> Support for the transport client has been removed as it has been deprecated in Elasticsearch 7.0.

 The `Search` interface is implemented in the `ElasticSearch` class.